IllDepence/hyperpie/notes/annotation_guidelines.md

 #### Additional Notes

+In case of doubt

+* if text in the annotation view might be “wrong”/not representative of the original paper content → look at the original paper PDF (linked in the annotation UI)
+* if a certain part of the text/abbreviation actually refers to a model/method/dataset → look online. paperswithcode.com is a good resource for this

+If still in doubt

-In case of doubt, leave if out (e.g. if not sure if some abbreviation refers to an artifact or not, or if a certain parameter is related to an artifact or not).
+* leave if out (e.g. if still not sure if some abbreviation refers to an artifact or not, or if a certain parameter is related to an artifact or not).
 Reason: a missing annotation is less harmful than a wrong one.

 ### Relation Types

-We only define one generic relation type “used-for”, which relates above entity types as follows.
+We only annotate one generic relation type “used-for”, which relates above entity types as follows.

 * context –used–for→ value
 * value –used–for→ parameter
 * parameter –used–for→ research artifact

+Co-reference relations are later generated from matching labels such as `a1`, `a1`.